- Overview: Israel

 After the paid leave has ended, either of the parents will have the right to an unpaid leave that can vary in length up to 12 months, depending on his/her years of service to the company.

-During the time of sickness, an employee is eligible for a paid leave starting from the second day that he is away from work due to sickness.
-Sick employee is entitled to 37.5 percent of his normal wage during the first 3 days of sickness absence and 75% for the following days.
+During sickness, an employee is eligible for paid leave starting from the second day that he is away from work due to sickness.
+A sick employee is entitled to 37.5 percent of his normal wage during the first three days of sickness absence and 75% for the following days.
 Sick leave can be amassed up to 90 days -1.5 days per month and 18 days per year throughout the employee’s service period in a given company.

-There are constraints as to the number of hours an employee can work over the regular working hours.
+There are constraints on the number of hours an employee can work over the regular hours.
 Regardless of the type of workweek, an employee is by law not allowed to work more than 4 extra hours a day or 12 extra hours a week.
-Overtime is compensated for with 25% premium of the employee’s base wage for every first 2 extra hours and 50% premium afterwards.
-Shift workers who work between the hours of 3 am and 11 pm are entitled to 1.5 of their normal pay, and those who work within the hours of 11 pm and 7 am have the right to 1.425 of their base pay.
+Overtime is compensated with a 25% premium of the employee’s base wage for every first 2 extra hours and a 50% premium afterward.
+Shift workers who work between 3 am and 11 pm are entitled to 1.5 of their normal pay, and those who work between the hours of 11 pm and 7 am have the right to 1.425 of their base pay.
 Employees are entitled to 1.5 of their base pay and an additional holiday each time they work on a paid holiday.

-The reasons and conditions for which an employer can end an employee’s contract of employment may be regulated by the individual contracts or collective agreement.
-An employer is required to give his employee a notice period ranging between one day and one month before he can terminate the contract depending on period worked and type of employment
+Individual contracts or collective agreements may regulate the reasons and conditions for which an employer can end an employee’s employment contract.
+An employer must give his employee a notice period between one day and one month before he can terminate the contract depending on the period worked and type of employment.

-Dismissed employees who are paid by the month are entitled to receive within 24 days of their last remuneration, a severance pay that amount to one month of their basic salary per year worked.
-The rest of the employees are entitled to receive within 24 days of their last remuneration, a severance pay that amount to 2 weeks of their basic wage for each year they worked.
+Dismissed employees who are paid by the month are entitled to receive severance pay within 24 days of their last remuneration, which amounts to one month of their basic salary per year worked.
+The rest of the employees are entitled to receive a severance pay within 24 days of their last remuneration, which amounts to two weeks of their basic wage for each year they worked.